-Saville (Richard Vernon, above, between Bruce Boa and Patrick Wymark) claims he can make an introduction to South American airline owner Vega.
+Saville (Richard Vernon, above, between Bruce Boa and Patrick Wymark) claims he can make an introduction to South American airline owner Vega, even though Scott Furlong's South American agent says Vega is anti-British.
+Saville says Vega respects Calvo, a contact of Saville's with route-licensing influence over in Vega's country.
+Calvo is definitely not anti-British and both he and Vega are over in Paris.
 Against Wilder’s orders, Don Henderson authorises a flight to Paris for Saville.
 To Wilder’s surprise, Saville is successful although at the cost of bringing Vega and his entire family to Britain.

-Vega (Bruce Boa) offers to buy three Sovereign’s but needs help with finance, claiming Scott Furlong’s French rivals have offered him ten year’s credit.
-Forrest (Julian Somers) of the British Export Credit Guarantee Department says they will give Vega seven year’s credit on condition that his own Government backs him.
+Vega (Bruce Boa) offers to buy three Sovereign’s but needs help with finance, claiming Scott Furlong’s French rival, Aviation Chasse, has offered him ten year’s credit.
+Forrest (Julian Somers) of the British Export Credit Guarantee Department says that Vega already owes on the planes he's currently flying.
+They will give Vega seven year’s credit on condition that his own Government backs him.
 Wilder asks the aviation minister to put pressure on the Department to give more support, threatening to change his speech in the scheduled TV interview to one critical of the Government.

-Wilder then over-rules his plan to send Saville to Paris.
-When Henderson protests that he had said no-one in the factory could make a decision, Wilder replies, “You made two!
+Wilder then tries to over-rule his decision to send Saville to Paris.
+When Henderson protests that Wilder had complained no-one in the factory could make a decision, Wilder replies, “You made two!
 Both of them wrong!”

-However, in an attempt to put pressure on the Minister to get extra credit for Vega, Wilder redrafts his speech to say that the Government has shown insufficient support for the industry.
-It is this speech that leads to Henderson’s final disillusionment.
-With the Vega deal all but lost, Saville offers to bet five pounds that Wilder will revert to his original speech.
-Henderson accepts, convinced that Wilder is acting on principle.
+However, on the eve of the TV show, Wilder redrafts his speech in an attempt to force the Minister to ensure the ECG gives extra credit to Vega.
+He now says the Government has shown insufficient support for the industry.
+It is this speech that leads to Henderson’s final disillusionment."We're about to see a great man throw away something he's worked for all his life!"
+Henderson tell Saville.
+With the Vega deal all but lost, Saville offers to bet five pounds that Wilder will revert to his original speech."John Wilder's never thrown away anything in his life that could be to his advantage!"
+Henderson accepts the bet, convinced that Wilder is acting on principle.

-This episode sees the first mention of Scott Furlong's new chariman when Wilder’s secretary Miss Lingard tells him that he has an appointment with Sir Gordon
+This episode sees the first mention of Scott Furlong's new chairman when Wilder’s secretary Miss Lingard tells him that he has an appointment with Sir Gordon